 Mission: Part of the Kingfisher group, we are the UK's largest direct and online supplier of trade tools, accessories and hardware products.
 We despatch thousands of parcels every week for next day and weekend delivery to tradesmen, handymen and serious DIY enthusiasts ...

-I have been working at Screwfix full-time (More than 3 years)
+I have been working at Screwfix full-time (More than a year)

 I applied through an employee referral.
 The process took 1+ week.
 I interviewed at Screwfix.